 The video gaming industry grew massively in recent years.
 It shows no signs of stopping either, which is due to a combination of reasons.
-At the forefront is the affordability and availability of powerful gaming PCs, smart devices, laptops, consoles, and TVs.
+At the forefront is the affordability and availability of powerful gaming PCs, smart devices, gaming laptops, consoles, and TVs.
 Contributing factors include a wide array of video game distribution platforms, free video game engines such as Unreal Engine, 5, Unity, and CryEngine, and the growing presence of video games in social, educational, and professional settings.
 But because each coin has two sides, we decided to analyze both the advantages and disadvantages of video games.
 Let’s start.

 Advantages of video games